App lifecycle in Hexnode

 Apps might need to have user-specific configurations in them.
 For example, the admin can install the same mail app on all devices.
 However, the email configuration in the app should be different for each user.
 Hexnode lets the admin push app configurations along with the apps to each device.
 The employee need not spend time setting up the apps.
 The admin can also ensure that app usage complies with the rules and regulations set by the organization.

 The apps in the app inventory can be easily associated with devices, users, groups or even domains.
 If the app is associated with a user, it will be installed on all the devices assigned to that particular user.
 If the owner of the device changes, then the apps mapped to that user will be uninstalled.
-Admins can install apps through Hexnode either using the Install Application action or through a Mandatory Apps policy.
+Admins can install apps through Hexnode either using the Install Application action or through the Required Apps policy.

 Developers release app updates regularly.
 These updates might enhance the UI or add new functionalities to the apps.
 Hexnode allows the admin to deploy app updates to devices without causing any hindrance to the users working on the device.
 This helps the admin to roll out app updates without compromising productivity.